jlevy/og-equity-compensation/README.md

     - *Is there any acceleration of my vesting if the company is acquired?*
     - *Do you have a policy regarding follow-on stock grants?*
     - *Does the company have any repurchase right to vested shares?*

-## Stages of a Startup

-This section is a quick refresher on how companies raise funding and grow, as this is critical to understanding the value of a company and what equity in a company is worth.

-- The stage of a startup is largely reflected in how much funding it has raised.
-Very roughly, [typical levels](http://blog.eladgil.com/2011/03/how-funding-rounds-differ-seed-series.html) are:
-    - **Bootstrapped**: No funding — founders are figuring out what to build or starting to build with their own time or resources.
-    - **Series Seed** ($250K to $2 million): Figure out the product and market.
-    - **Series A** ($2 to 15 million): Scaling product and making the business model work.
-    - **Series B** (tens of millions): Scaling business.
-    - **Series C, D, E,** etc. (tens to hundreds of millions): Continued scaling of business.
-- Each stage reflects the removal of risk and increased [**dilution**](http://www.investopedia.com/terms/d/dilution.asp).
-For this reason, the equity team members get is high for early stages (starting with founders) and increasingly lower as a company matures.
-(See the picture above.)
-- If you’re talking with a startup, there are lots of questions to ask to establish the state of the company’s business.
-Startups are legitimately careful about sharing financial information, so you may not get full answers to all of these, but you should at least ask:
-    - *How much money has the company raised?
-In what rounds, and when?*
-    - *What did the last round value the company at?*
-    - *Will it likely raise more capital soon?*
-    - *How long will your current funding last?
-(This will likely be given at current burn rate, i.e. no additional hiring.)*
-    - *What is the hiring plan?
-(How many people over what time frame.)*
-    - *What is the revenue now, if any?
-Are there any revenue goals or projections?*
-    - *Where do you see this company in 1 year and 5 years?
-Revenue?
-Employees?
-Market position?*

 ## Negotiations and Offers